flowupio/FlowUpAndroidSDK/README.md

 }
 ```

-**Start a build of your app using DEBUG as build type and you're good to go!** FlowUp will automatically send performance metrics to our servers and you'll be albe to see information about your app in our platform.
+**Start a build of your app using DEBUG as build type and you're good to go!** FlowUp will automatically send performance metrics to our servers and you'll be able to see information about your app in our platform.

 If for some reason you don't want to distribute FlowUp's artifact in your release builds you can use this dependencies configuration instead of the previous one: